You Should Learn to Belay in a Gym

 Belaying is the foundation of safe rock climbing.
 It takes a lot of practice to become a competent and knowledgeable belayer.
 Belaying is not an obvious climbing skill and reading instructions about belaying here at TheAdventurerr gives you the theory of safe belaying but it doesn’t give you the necessary experience you need to become a competent belayer.

-Learn Belaying at Your Gym
+Learn Proper Technique at the Gym

 Practice Gym Belaying to be Competent